tomjaguarpaw/H2/posts/git-survival-guide.markdown

     not have added any new remote.
 For example, you can `git checkout -b <new branch name> FETCH_HEAD`.

-## What a rebase/merge is
+## What a rebase/merge conflict is

-TODO: explain how conflicts mean you have to merge the semantic content of *both* patches
+When you are presented with a rebase or merge conflict your job is to merge the semantic content of *both* patches.
+In particular, you should not be choosing just "ours" or just "theirs".
+See [Resolving git rebase conflicts](../git-rebase-conflicts) for more information.

 ## Darcs translation